mjpernot/elastic-lib/README.md

 # Integration Testing:

+NOTES:
+  * These tests need to run as the same user who is running the elasticsearch database, normally the elasticsearch user.
-NOTE:  These tests require that the Elasticsearch database/cluster do not have any repositories setup, otherwise the tests will be skipped.
+  * These tests require that the Elasticsearch database/cluster do not have any created repositories, otherwise the tests will be skipped.
+  * The path.repo needs to be set in the elasticsearch.yml file to register a path for any repositories to be created.

 ### Installation: